-Carotid angioplasty is a procedure that opens clogged arteries in the carotid arteries which are the main arteries that supply blood to the brain.
+Carotid angioplasty is a procedure which opens clogged arteries in the carotid arteries,the main arteries that supply blood to the brain.
 This procedure helps prevent and/or treat stroke.
-The procedure involves temporarily inserting and inflating a tiny balloon where your carotid artery is clogged to widen the artery.
-Carotid angioplasty is often combined with the placement of a small metal coil called a stent in the clogged artery.
+The procedure involves temporarily inserting and inflating a tiny balloon where the carotid artery is clogged to widen the artery.
+Carotid angioplasty is often combined with stenting which is the placement of a small metal coil called a stent in the clogged artery.
 The stent helps prop the artery open and decreases the chance of it narrowing again.
-Carotid angioplasty and stenting may be used when traditional surgery is not an option because of patient’s age or other risks involved.
+Carotid angioplasty and stenting may be used when traditional surgery is not an option due to age or other risks.